Nasir Aminuddin Dagar: Dhrupad Sangeet Ashram

 The next phase of Aminuddin's life unfolded in Kolkata where he came in January 1966 as the founder principal of Birla Academy Swar Sangam.
 In 1975 he founded his own Dhrupad institute and named after his elder brother Ustad Nasir Moinuddin Dagar Dhrupad Sangeet Ashram.
 He planned it as an Ashram where disciples will stay close to their guru and learn the subtle nuances of Dhrupad through the age old guru sishya parampara.
 It is now the oldest surviving institute solely dedicated to the preservation and propagation of dagar-vani Dhrupad.
-It is here that Aminuddin trained some of the best dhrupad singers of the next generation including Alaka Nandy, Ashoka Dhar (famous as the Nandy Sisters), Sujata Moitra, Anu Burman and Dr. Samiran Chatterjee.
+It is here that Aminuddin trained some of the best dhrupad singers of the next generation including Samir Kumar Dutta, Alaka Nandy, Ashoka Dhar (famous as the Nandy Sisters), Sujata Moitra, Gopal Banerjee, Anu Burman and Dr. Samiran Chatterjee.
 Ustad Aminuddin Dagar sahib also trained legendary Rabindra Sangeet exponent Maya Sen.

 Presently the Ashram (Ustad Nasir Moinuddin Dagar Dhrupad Sangeet Ashram) is being organised by renowned artist and disciple of senior Dagar bandhu Aloka Nandy.